Stack Commands

 stk list stack

-To list Stacks outside a Workspace, enter a Studio so that the command lists the Stacks:
+To list Stacks outside a Workspace, provide the Studio:

 |---|---|---|